bjcosta/landscaping/aesthetics/README.md

 TODO: Clearly define the style I want in the backyard based on analysis of the inspiring gardens below and their identifying characteristics.
 * Woodland (Favorite by far, but unlikely to work as requires large spaces and large trees)
-* Tropical (Next favorite, may be able to incorperate some aspects of this, but way too dense to work with 100% edibles)
+* Tropical (Next favorite, may be able to incorporate some aspects of this, but way too dense to work with 100% edibles)
 * Japanese (I like these also, though sometimes a little more formal than I would like)
-* Cottage (I like the colour and chaos, but is too open)
+* Cottage (I like the color and chaos, but is too open)

 # Artistic landscape design components

-To help me in the artistic/asthetic design of the garden, I have been finding it helpful to read instructional websites describing the components of artistic design and how they apply to landscaping.
+To help me in the artistic/aesthetic design of the garden, I have been finding it helpful to read instructional websites describing the components of artistic design and how they apply to landscaping.
 One great source for me has been The Spruce.
 It describes landscape design as [The Spruce](<https://www.thespruce.com/aesthetic-definition-in-landscape-design-2130999>):

 > Landscape design is concerned both with aesthetic and functional elements of landscaping.
 While the former is ultimately subjective (there is no accounting for tastes, as the old expression goes), professional landscape designers are, in fact, guided by some basic rules that help them to create aesthetically pleasing designs in their clients' yards.
 >
 > Where landscape design is concerned with aesthetics, the terminology used is somewhat similar to that employed in the art world: Landscape design principles include such subjects as color theory, form and texture, the role of focal points, and how our perception of "line" and "scale" influence our opinion of a scene.

-I am optimistic that my artistically challenged brain can learn a little bit of what is required to make a landscape asthetically pleasing and design something I like in my yard :-)
+I am optimistic that my artistically challenged brain can learn a little bit of what is required to make a landscape aesthetically pleasing and design something I like in my yard :-)

 Following a summary of what I have learned on artistic landscaping design, all information I have read tends to define similar concepts (some have extra, others give slightly different names).
 The two key categories of concepts I have seen are often described when it comes to landscape design include:
 * Design Principles : These are higher level aspects of the design we are striving to achieve like is the design balanced, or does it have unity
-* Design Elements : These are specific technologies/design-tools used to achieve the principles, like the design-element of colour; if I have a bright red bush on one side, do I want to achieve balance (principle) by adding similar colour to the other side of the garden
+* Design Elements : These are specific technologies/design-tools used to achieve the principles, like the design-element of color; if I have a bright red bush on one side, do I want to achieve balance (principle) by adding similar color to the other side of the garden

 I am not going to go into these in a lot of detail, as others describe it much better than I can.
-But this list is helpful for me to evaluate my design against each point and then consider what design elements I can incorperate to help improve the design to meed my desired outcome.
+But this list is helpful for me to evaluate my design against each point and then consider what design elements I can incorporate to help improve the design to meed my desired outcome.

 Below are some links to places describing these artistic design components:
 * [Principles of landscape design](<https://www.canr.msu.edu/news/principles_of_landscape_design>)